freifunk-gluon/gluon/docs/user/site.rst

     Description for the usage of the ``hostname`` field

 gluon-config-mode:geo-location-help
-    Description for the usage of the longitude/latitude fields
+    Description for the usage of the longitude/latitude fields (and altitude, if shown)

+gluon-config-mode:altitude-label
+    Label for the ``altitude`` field

 gluon-config-mode:reboot
     General information shown on the reboot page.